sbarthol/bittorrent/README.md

 * Start downloading the file by sending messages over TCP.
 First do the BitTorrent "handshake", then listen to the "have" and "bitfield" messages to know what pieces each peer has.
 Once you receive an "unchoke" message, start requesting piece blocks.
+* To determine which piece is to be requested next by a connection, I used a priority queue that keeps the least requested pieces on top.
+When I pop, I check whether the piece has been received.
 * In order to read from multiple TCP sockets at the same time in one single thread, I used the epoll facility (Linux kernel 2.5.44 and above).
 * Worker threads are responsible for handling the received data and writing it to the disk.